 Knowing that it’s high time ecommerce websites start to be more transparent regarding shipping and return policy: it’s a key factor in enhancing conversion and gaining customers’ trust.

 Simply put, you should aim at providing clear information regarding shipping costs: you can do so from the product page to diminish cart abandons.

 Complementary products (cross-selling) is nothing new in e-commerce.

 However, displaying complementary products inside the shopping cart is something new that you should try.

-Nonetheless, we strongly advise you to monitor any conversion-related changes that will happen afterwards as complementary products don’t necessarily increase ecommerce conversions, although they do increase your average order value (AOV).
+Nonetheless, we strongly advise you to monitor any conversion-related changes that will happen afterward as complementary products don’t necessarily increase ecommerce conversions, although they do increase your average order value (AOV).

 Did you like this article?
 Feel free to share and check out our other in-depth articles on how to optimize your website, ecommerce and digital marketing.